Madison voters widely support City Council term limits; reject full-time body, longer term lengths

 Among its various recommendations, the task force suggested moving to a full-time, 10-member council with members paid $67,950 annually and elected to four-year terms.

-Former Mayor Dave Cieslewicz, who served two terms from 2003 to 2011, has been a vocal critic of the proposed changes and advocated for voters to keep the current "citizen body" structure.
+Former Mayor Dave Cieslewicz, who served two terms from 2003 to 2011, has been a vocal critic of the proposed changes and advocated keeping the current “citizen body” structure.

 “I hope Madisonians don’t just see this as something they rejected but also as something they support,” he said of the vote results.
 “I hope there’s a renewed appreciation for their neighbors who step up to work on the council for little money or recognition, but just to serve the community.”